MattechLab/monalisa/docs/rst/mitosis_prepare_data.rst

 - Ensure all paths are correctly set according to your system.
 - If you encounter issues with function calls (e.g., `bmTwix`, `bmTraj`), verify that the necessary scripts or external toolboxes are added to the MATLAB path.
 - The raw data normalization step ensures that the average value in the selected ROI ranges around the mean of 1 in the reconstructed images.
-This allows a xxx of the regularization weights.
+This allows the standardization of the regularization weights.

+.. _custom_acquisition:

 Using a Custom Acquisition Trajectory
 -------------------------------------